 - Gas supply or control problems

-- Make sure water heater is not being overtaxed by hot water supply demands.
+- Make sure the water heater is not being overtaxed by hot water supply demands.
 The water heater should have 75% of its capacity as hot water (e.g., a 40 gallon WH should be used for a demand of 30 gallons).
-To determine required capacity see Calculating...
-Fixture Flow Rates.
+To determine required capacity, learn how to calc...ulate fixture flow rates.

 - Undo cold water inlet and pipe nipple and remove dip tube.
 Check condition and replace, if required.

-- Check for crossed connection by turning off water supply to water heater.
+- Check for crossed connection by turning off the water supply to water heater.
 Open a hot water faucet.
 If there is water flow, then there is a crossed connection somewhere.
 Check for a hot water line connected to a cold water connection on the water heater or appliances such as washer, dishwasher, faucet or shower valves.

-- Check for proper flame from the burner.
+- Check for a proper flame from the burner.
 A natural gas flame should be a bright blue with the tip of the flame having just a tinge of yellow.
 A propane flame should have a bluish green flame with a tinge of yellow at the tip.

 Continue to 4 of 7 below.